uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 		-Key= its going to be a string, the foreign key of of the crossdock and the foreign key of the retailer.
 		-Value= its going to be a list that will contain:

-			-the amount of merchandise to be transported cross-dock C to retailer R.
+			-the amount of merchandise to be transported from cross-dock C to retailer R.
 			-the cost of transportation from cross-dock C to retailer R.

 	-In line 31 we create a dictionary that will contain the total load that its going to go from supplier S to retailer R and the cost by truck from 		 from supplier S to retailer R. the structure of this dictionary is as follows: